Mining With Windows 10

 Some have anonymous developers and some don’t.
-Phoenixminer for example is run by anonymous developers and for most people that worries them even more.
-Now how I like to look at that is first make sure the mining software has a clean history.
+Phoenixminer for example is run by anonymous developers and for most people that worry them even more.
+Now how I like to look at that is first to make sure the mining software has a clean history.
 Meaning that the anonymous team behind the software did not try to intentionally damage their users before.

 Now keep in mind that there are scenarios where impostors will copy their software and tamper with it, and that is why you always need to verify with the Checksums which will be covered after.

 Back to the Phoenixminer example.
-The mining software has been running for years and has not yet damaged their users in any way and then they were caught.
+The mining software has been running for years and has not yet damaged its users in any way and then they were caught.
 One thing that I am sure will keep it that way is that the incentives they get from you using their software are much more rewarding than them ruining their reputation for a one-time benefit.

 These simply just give you an interface for using the different CLI Miners and most of the time they do not require exclusions in the anti-virus because they automatically set them upon installation, and they also do not require verifying the checksums which we will go over in a second